24 December 2025

 she who is in labor has given birth;

-then the rest of his
+the rest of his brothers shall return

 to